iSumsoft» Windows Tips »Can't Change Account Type to Administrator in Windows 10

 Updated:

-"I have only one account on my Windows 10 and now it is changed to the standard I can't change it back to the administrator.
-Every time I try to change anything, for example, I want to use command prompt as administrator l get the User Account Control prompt saying "to continue to enter an admin user name and password", but there is nowhere to type the password and I find the UAC is missing the Yes button." — Microsoft Community
+"I have only one account on my Windows 10 and it's been changed to standard.
+I can't change it back to administrator.
+Every time I try to make changes, like running Command Prompt as administrator, I get a User Account Control prompt asking for an admin username and password, but there's nowhere to enter the password.
+I've also noticed the UAC Yes button is missing." — Microsoft Community

-"I don't know what I did but somehow I changed my account from administrator to guest.
-Now I can't change it back.
-Whenever I try to open an app as administrator, I get the UAC prompt telling me to enter admin user name and password but I don't have anywhere to put in." — Tom
+"I don't know what happened, but my account was changed from administrator to guest.
+Now I'm unable to change it back.
+When I try to open an app as administrator, the UAC prompt appears, asking for admin credentials, but there's no field to input them." — Tom

 Solution 1: Change your account type to the administrator in Safe Mode

-Step 1: Start Windows 10 in safe mode with Command Prompt.
+Step 1: Boot Windows 10 into Safe Mode with Command Prompt.

-Tips: You can click on the Power button, then click on Restart while holding the Shift key on your keyboard.
-Once the "Choose an option screen" appears, choose Troubleshoot > Advanced Options > Startup Settings > Restart.
-After Windows 10 restarts and the Startup Settings screen appears, press 6 or F6 to enable Safe Mode with Command Prompt.
+Tip: Press the Power button, then click Restart while holding the Shift key.
+Once the "Choose an option" screen appears, select Troubleshoot > Advanced Options > Startup Settings > Restart.
+After Windows 10 restarts, press 6 or F6 to enable Safe Mode with Command Prompt.

-Note: If the built-in Administrator account doesn't appear here, move on to another method.
+Note: If the built-in Administrator account doesn't appear, try another method.

-Step 3: Once you are logged in, an Administrator CMD window should appear in front of you.
-In the CMD window, type net localgroup Administrators Your_User_Name /add and press Enter key.
-Replace Your_User_Name with your user account name.
-This will add your user account to the Administrators group; that is, this will change your account type to Administrator.
+Step 3: Once logged in, an Administrator Command Prompt window will appear.
+Type net localgroup Administrators Your_User_Name /add and press Enter.
+Replace Your_User_Name with your actual user account name.
+This command adds your user account to the Administrators group.

-Step 4: Close the CMD window and restart your computer.
-That's it.
+Step 4: Close the Command Prompt window and restart your computer.

 Step 1: Burn iSumsoft Windows Password Refixer to a USB flash drive.

-You first have to install the iSumsoft Windows Password Refixer on a second computer, then launch it, and follow the on-screen steps to burn it to a USB device.
-If you don't have a second computer for installing the tool, borrow one.
+Install the iSumsoft Windows Password Refixer on a second computer, launch it, and follow the on-screen instructions to burn it to a USB device.

 Step 2: Boot your computer from the USB drive.

-Insert the USB flash drive into your computer on which you can't change the account type to the administrator, and set the computer to boot from the USB drive.
-Typically, this requires you to access the computer's BIOS menu or Boot menu to change the boot order.
+Insert the USB flash drive into your computer and set the computer to boot from the USB drive.
+This typically requires accessing the computer's BIOS or Boot menu to change the boot order.

 Step 3: Add a new administrator to Windows 10.

 After the iSumsoft Windows Password Refixer screen appears, click on the Add User button.
-When prompted, type a user name and set a password for the new user if you like, then click on OK.
+Enter a username and set a password if desired, then click OK.
 This will add a new administrator user to your computer.

 Step 4: Restart the computer.

-Click on Reboot button and when prompted, click on Yes and remove the USB flash drive from your computer so that your computer will restart normally.
+Click on Reboot and remove the USB flash drive when prompted to restart your computer normally.

 Step 5: Change your account type to administrator.

-Log on to Windows 10 using the new administrator user you just created, and then you can change your account type based on your own needs.
+Log in to Windows 10 with the new administrator user, then change your account type as needed.